Spring–Summer 2026

 Plagiarism and AI policies

 I wish to evaluate your performance, so your work should reflect your own efforts.
 You can discuss the problem sets with other students, but do not copy their solutions and submit them as your own.
 Any form of cheating and plagiarism is prohibited and will be taken as a serious offense by the university.
-The use of AI editing tools such as Grammarly or Hemingway Editor as language aids is permitted.
+The use of AI editing tools such as Grammarly or Hemingway Editor for proofreading is permitted.
 However, the submission of assignments based on AI-generated solutions (such as those generated by ChatGPT prompts) is considered cheating.
-To submit AI-generated text as your own is no different from plagiarism and I will reserve the right to run AI writing detectors and request an impromptu oral explanation of your solutions whenever the suspicion arises.
+To submit AI-generated text as your own is no different from plagiarism, and I will reserve the right to run AI writing detectors and request an impromptu oral explanation of your solutions whenever the suspicion arises.

 Feedback